Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Introduction

 In this paper, we take up the same perturbation problem on an \emph{arbitrary} bounded strictly pseudoconvex domain $\Omega$.
-Our seed metric is the Cheng--Yau metric, and by the \emph{standard} CR structure on $\bdry\Omega$ we shall mean the one induced by the complex structure of the ambient Stein manifold.
-Then we can establish the following generalization of Biquard's result provided the dimension $n$ is at least three.
+Our seed metric is the Cheng--Yau metric, and by the \emph{natural} CR structure on $\bdry\Omega$ we mean the one induced by the complex structure of the ambient Stein manifold.
+Then we can establish the following generalization of the result of \cite{Roth-99-Thesis} and \cite{Biquard-00} provided the dimension $n$ is at least three.

-\begin{thm} Let $\Omega$ be a smoothly bounded strictly pseudoconvex domain of a Stein manifold of dimension $n\ge 3$.
-Suppose that $J$ is a partially integrable CR structure on the boundary $\bdry\Omega$ sufficiently close to the standard CR structure in the $C^{2,\alpha}$ topology.
+\begin{thm} Let $\Omega$ be a smoothly bounded strictly pseudoconvex domain in a Stein manifold of dimension $n\ge 3$.
+Suppose that $J$ is a partially integrable CR structure on the boundary $\bdry\Omega$ sufficiently close to the natural CR structure in the $C^{2,\alpha}$ topology.
 Then there exists an Einstein ACH metric $g$ on $\Omega$ with conformal infinity $J$.
 The metric $g$ is locally unique modulo the action of diffeomorphisms on $\Omega$ inducing the identity on $\bdry\Omega$. \end{thm}

-Here we are implicitly assuming that the underlying contact structure of $J$ remains to be the standard one, so that the $C^{2,\alpha}$-closeness between $J$ and the standard CR structure is well-defined.
+Here we are implicitly assuming that the underlying contact structure of $J$ remains to be the natural one, so that the $C^{2,\alpha}$-closeness between $J$ and the natural CR structure is well-defined.
 As contact structures on closed manifolds are rigid (see Gray~\cite{Gray-59}), no generality is lost by this assumption.

-The uniqueness is precisely stated as follows using the weighted H\"older space (see Subsection \ref{subsec:ACH-metrics} for details): if $g$ is our metric and $\Hat{g}$ is another Einstein ACH metric such that $\Hat{g}-g\in C^{2,\alpha}_\delta(S^2T^*\Omega)$ for some $\delta>0$ (which in particular implies that their conformal infinities are the same), then there exists a diffeomorphism $\Phi\in\Diff(\Omega)$ that is at least continuous up to the boundary and restricts to the identity on $\bdry\Omega$ for which $\Phi^*\Hat{g}=g$.
-This uniqueness part is not a new result; it is discussed in \cite{Biquard-00}*{Proposition I.4.6}.
+The uniqueness is precisely stated as follows using the weighted H\"older space (see Section \ref{subsec:ACH-metrics} for details): If $g$ is our metric and $\Hat{g}$ is another Einstein ACH metric such that $\Hat{g}-g\in C^{2,\alpha}_\delta(S^2T^*\Omega)$ for some $\delta>0$ (which in particular implies that their conformal infinities are the same), then there exists a diffeomorphism $\Phi\in\Diff(\Omega)$ that is at least continuous up to the boundary and restricts to the identity on $\bdry\Omega$ for which $\Phi^*\Hat{g}=g$.
+This uniqueness part is not a new result---it is discussed in \cite{Biquard-00}*{Proposition I.4.6}.